Leo Frank: Immediate reactions

-After the trial

-The lynching of Frank and its publicity temporarily halted lynchings.

-Leo Frank's case was mentioned by Adolf Kraus when he announced the creation of the Anti-Defamation League in October 1913.
+Frank's case was mentioned by Adolf Kraus when he announced the creation of the Anti-Defamation League in October 1913.
 After Frank's lynching, around half of Georgia's 3,000 Jews left the state.
 According to author Steve Oney, "What it did to Southern Jews can't be discounted ...
 It drove them into a state of denial about their Judaism.
 They became even more assimilated, anti-Israel, Episcopalian.
 The Temple did away with chupahs at weddings – anything that would draw attention."
 Many American Jews saw Frank as an American Alfred Dreyfus, like Frank, a victim of antisemitic persecution.

-Two weeks after the lynching, in the September 2, 1915 issue of The Jeffersonian, Watson wrote, "the voice of the people is the voice of God", capitalizing on his sensational coverage of the controversial trial.
+Two weeks after the lynching, in the September 2, 1915, issue of The Jeffersonian, Watson wrote, "the voice of the people is the voice of God", capitalizing on his sensational coverage of the controversial trial.
 In 1914, when Watson began reporting his anti-Frank message, The Jeffersonian's circulation had been 25,000; by September 2, 1915, its circulation was 87,000.

+The lynching of Leo Frank and its backlash may have contributed to the revival of the Ku Klux Klan, a group notorious for racial violence against Jewish people.
+Its 1915 revival came just one month after the lynching, and hot off the heels of the release of The Birth of a Nation, a film glorifying the first Ku Klux Klan.